miklevin/MikeLev.in/_posts/2025-02-26-commitment-and-consistency.md

 [pastes Grok 3's copied response to prior prompt]

+## Grok 3 But Formatting Markdown Still a Showstopper

 Grok 3 makes an attempt at putting their entire response in a markdown box, but it is plagued by the same problem as before.
 It makes an attempt, but as soon as it switches back from Python code to instructions, it terminates the markdown